anjenn/closetApp/README.md

 - user's saved posts: retrieved by posts with the matching id in the likedBy array field as the user Id

 # Remaining:
-- Make like/unlike interactive in the *Feed-View*? <- 1 day
 - Fix *My Page* UI <- sth like instagram explore page? <- 3 days

 - Change font (ex. make small text not bold nor capitalised in *Log In* page)